bwiessner/install_latest_slack_osx_app/README.md

+*** Currently Broken - Slack changed from DMG back to zip format - will update soon with logic for both with if then **

 This script will download a dmg containing the latest version of the Slack app for OS X and install it by placing the app from the downloaded archive in the /Applications directory.

 How the script works: